cahute/cahute/docs/index.rst

   gbl08ma, BrandonWilson and amazonka.
 * Thanks to Nessotrin_ for their work on UsbConnector_, which prompted me to work on a better version in the first place.
+* Thanks to Massena_ for their work on the Cahute cover image, on the top of every page.

 There are obviously plenty more people working on other connected aspects (hardware, low-level system stuff), administering or moderating forums and